Xunnamius/rejoinder/docs/src/interfaces/ExtendedDebugger.md

 > **extend**: (...`args`) => [`ExtendedDebugger`](ExtendedDebugger.md)

-Defined in: packages/debug/dist/packages/debug/src/index.d.ts:72
+Defined in: packages/debug/dist/packages/debug/src/index.d.ts:73

-Creates a new instance by appending `namespace` to the current logger's namespace.
+Creates a new instance by appending `namespace` to the current instance's namespace.
+The new instance will also inherit the current instance's `log` function, if one exists.

 #### Parameters